awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

         return null;
     }

-    // Retrieves an item based on the ID public String getItemSQL(String id ) {
+    // Retrieves an item based on the ID. public String getItemSQL(String id ) {

         Connection c = null;

-        // Define a list in which all work items are stored String query = "";
+        // Define a list in which all work items are stored.
+        String query = "";
         String status="" ;
         String description="";

         try {
-            // Create a Connection object
+            // Create a Connection object.
             c = ConnectionHelper.getConnection();

             ResultSet rs = null;